man4ish/NGS-Code/README.md

-# NGS-Code for Genoeme, RNA-Seq and data visualisation code in C++.
+# NGS-Code for Genome, RNA-Seq and data visualisation code in C++.